July 15, 2019

 Considering a conversion to a BEC?
 It begins with a vision and a plan.

-If you run a so-called traditional bowling center, you are continually examining your league rolls and counting the number of bowlers that will be returning the following season.
+If you run a traditional bowling center, you are always checking your league rolls.
+You count how many bowlers will return next season.
 This is an annual routine.
-Year after year, you plan your budgets, summer down-times and income projections based upon the performance of these metrics, and if trends are accurate, most likely you have experienced a decline in league membership year over year.
+Every year, you create budgets, plan for summer breaks, and estimate income based on these metrics.
+If the trends are correct, you have likely seen a drop in league membership each year.

 However, recent figures for upgraded centers across the country show quite the opposite trend.
-While maintaining a focus on league bowling, these centers are capturing new audiences for open play, attraction-based income and driving additional food-and-beverage revenue.
-These new revenue streams that upgraded centers are experiencing are making up for losses caused by declines in league bowler counts.
+These centers focus on league bowling.
+They are also attracting new audiences for open play.
+This helps increase income from attractions and boosts sales of food and drinks.
+The new revenue from upgraded centers is offsetting losses from fewer league bowlers.

 NEW INCOME OPPORTUNITIES

 So, what is driving these income opportunities?
 The answer is new audiences looking to maximize their entertainment experiences.
-In today’s marketplace, consumers are driven to establishments that entice audiences with multiple offerings and that are experience-based.
+In today’s marketplace, consumers are drawn to establishments that offer a variety of options and provide an immersive experience.

-There is no doubt that attractions like laser tag, virtual reality, axe throwing and arcades have seen a warm welcome in stagnant markets, and have assisted many centers in attaining new heights and revenue goals.
-Even the addition of just one of these experience-based attractions can lead to huge upswing potential.
+There is no doubt that attractions like laser tag, virtual reality, axe-throwing, and arcades have been warmly welcomed in stagnant markets, helping many centers reach new heights and achieve their revenue goals.
+Even the addition of just one of these experience-based attractions can lead to a huge upswing in potential.

 WHERE TO START